Word Counter for Cover Letters

 Frequently Asked Questions

-- Should I include the salutation and closing in the word count?
+- Should the cover letter include the greeting and sign-off in the count?

-- What's the minimum word count for a cover letter?
+- What if the job asks for a very detailed cover letter?

 Cover Letter Limits & Benchmarks